-After more than six wonderful, exciting years at the California Academy of Sciences, I'm now looking for new professional opportunities, starting around June or July.
+After more than six wonderful, exciting years at the California Academy of Sciences, I'm now looking for new professional opportunities, starting in July.

 I’ve had an incredible experience at the Academy, grown a lot, met some wonderful colleagues, and worked on a number of fun and exciting projects.
 Now feels like the right time to move on and explore new things.